 Roy Schiff and Brian Cote, the engineers who have studied the site of the dam, probing and modeling the riverbed below the impoundment, believe the dam's removal will reveal a beautiful natural gorge.
 The water level will drop inside the impoundment, exposing land no one alive has ever seen.

 Documenting the site before this happens, and researching its history, are important steps in the removal process so that evidence of this business which shaped the local landscape and community survives.
 The photographs accompanying this story are from the Rogers family archive.
 Together with contemporary photographs of the site, some of these extraordinary images will be exhibited in Au Sable Forks in the near future.
 Those with memories of the Rogers Company they would like to share are encouraged to contact the author in care of AsRA.

-Authored by Stephen Longmire.
+Written by Stephen Longmire.
 Stephen is a landscape photographer and historian who lives in Upper Jay.
 He is documenting the Rome Dam prior to its removal.